-Generic and LVN entering students are required to take the Nurse Entrance Test (NET) upon enrollment in the School of Nursing.
+Generic entering students are required to take the Nurse Entrance Test (NET) upon enrollment in the School of Nursing.
 The test is given during new student orientation.
-The NET is designed to assist the student by identifying essential elements that will predict success in the baccalaureate program.
+The NET is designed to assist the student by identifying essential elements that will predict success in the undergraduate program.